 In saying this though, applications for new starters looking to get into the industry are a dime a dozen and employers certainly have the pick of workers wanting to get their start.

-Hiring in the mining industry, yes goes through the company HR departments, but it is the site foreman’s and project managers whom undertake the final interviewing and hiring phase.
-What they say goes?
-If you can speak ‘mining’ to the foreman, then they will have confidence in your ability to do the job over someone else who respectfully has the same background as you but who can’t answer the questions, such as what are you going to do if you smell stench gas, explain cap lamp signals, and what are you going to do when your truck starts sliding down the decline (a common occurrence).
-They are wanting someone who can walk the walk as well as talk the talk.
+Mining questions like, what are you going to do if you smell stench gas, explain cap lamp signals, and what are you going to do when your truck starts sliding down the decline (a common occurrence).
+The employer wants someone that has educated themselves to how their mine works and who can walk the walk, as well as talk the talk.
 It’s that simple.
-These types of questions are just a snippet of the valuable information contained within our specialised courses which are considered industry standard.
+These types of questions are just a snippet of the valuable information contained within our specialized courses.